Floarea1264500/hist/README.md

-The Luddite movement, opposing industrialization, emerged in England in the early 19th century.
+The invention of the steam engine by James Watt in 1769 paved the way for mechanized transportation and industry.